Dre Campbell Farm

 3. Coffee Grounds

-A simple DIY organic squash bug control method is to make use of coffee grounds.
+A simple DIY organic squash bug control method is to use coffee grounds.
 It will repel these bugs.

 You can also spread used coffee grounds around the base of your cucumber plants to add nutrients to the soil.